Complex General Surgical Oncology Qualifying Exam

 - Individuals who meet ABS requirements may apply for the exam through the online application process, which is posted in early spring (see How to Apply).
-After your application is approved, you will be sent instructions on how to register for this year's exam.
+After your application is approved, you will receive an email with instructions on how to register for this year's exam.

 - Active duty military personnel who may encounter difficulty taking the exam due to their service should contact the ABS as soon as possible.
 Please see How to Apply for information about other exam accommodations.

 - Individuals who complete a surgical oncology fellowship in the 2018-2019 academic year or thereafter will have no more than 7 academic years following training to complete the certification process (i.e., pass both the QE and CE).
 The 7-year period begins immediately upon completion of fellowship training.

 - Upon application approval, applicants will be granted up to 4 opportunities within a 4-year period to pass the QE, providing they applied immediately after training.
 Individuals who delay in applying will lose opportunities to take and pass the QE.

 - If the applicant decides not to take the exam in a given year, it is a lost opportunity.
 See our exam admissibility policy for further details.

 - Primary certification in Surgery is a requirement for certification in Complex General Surgical Oncology, and is part of the application process.
 Delays in completing initial certification in surgery will delay the CGSO application, and therefore diminish the number of available attempts to take the CGSO exam.
 It is highly recommended that you attain certification in Surgery BEFORE the end of your CGSO fellowship.

 - Individuals who completed training prior to July 1, 2018, were granted up to 5 opportunities within a 5-year period.

 - During the four-year period, During the five-year period, examinees who postponed or were unsuccessful will be able to register for the next exam without completing a new application; the original application will suffice.